 7 Tips for Cleaning Cars, Bikes and Scooters:

 - Dashboard: Wipe controls such as music and A/C, the console, and cup holders

-- Steering wheel: Sanitize the steering wheel and and gear shift.
-Make sure steering wheel cover is extra clean in the patterns and textures… better off not having one right now, especially if someone in your family is sick
+- Steering wheel: Sanitize the steering wheel and gearshift.
+Make sure the steering wheel cover is extra clean in the patterns and textures.
+You’re better off not having one right now, especially if someone in your family is sick.

 - Seatbelts: Wipe down the handles and belts themselves since they go right under the “droplet zone!”